 In this post, we will take a look at one such optimization we’ve implemented with regard to AWS S3 listings.
 This optimization enables split computations to run significantly faster (more on this below) on SparkSQL queries and is generally available in Apache Spark as a Service offered through QDS.

 We’ve noticed a significant performance boost as a result of this optimization especially when there are a large number of partitions in Hive tables.
 For instance, we executed a simple select query on a table with 5,462 partitions–each containing one file.
 Here are the results:

 Looking at the numbers above, the performance gain due to the optimization is pretty clear.

 Enabling it in QDS

 In Spark versions 1.5.1 and above, you can enable this optimization by adding the following to the Spark application’s command line

-Once enabled, QDS will leverage the bulk S3 listing optimization to perform faster split computation on SparkSQL queries.
+Once enabled, QDS will leverage the bulk S3 listing optimization to perform faster-split computation on SparkSQL queries.
 This benefits partitioned Hive tables across all formats that depend on FileInputFormat.
 It does not affect unpartitioned tables and Parquet/ORC tables because they have their own way of listing S3 files.

 How Does It Work

 Spark’s TableReader creates one HadoopRDD per input partition.
-When this occurs, QDS adds the partition directory into a list.
+When this occurs, QDS adds the partition directory to a list.
 Later, the DAGScheduler calls getPartitions on each HadoopRDD as part of discovering dependencies and when getPartitions is called on the first HadoopRDD, QDS issues a bulk S3 listing and populates FileStatus cache.
 For all subsequent calls to getPartitions, QDS will use this cache, thereby speeding up the split computation.